 Accommodating Employees with Charcot-Marie-Tooth

 People with CMT may develop some of the limitations discussed below, but seldom develop all of them.
 Also, the degree of limitation will vary among individuals.
-Be aware that not all people with arthritis will need accommodations to perform their jobs and many others may only need a few accommodations.
+Be aware that not all people with CMT will need accommodations to perform their jobs and many others may only need a few accommodations.
 The following is only a sample of the possibilities available.
 Numerous other accommodation solutions may exist.

 Questions to Consider: